Mobile Phones in Andalucia – Roaming

 - Tell friends, family, and colleagues that you will be in Spain.

-- Remember to take your phone charger and a continental adaptor plug to recharge your phone.
+- Remember to take your phone charger and a EU continental adaptor plug to recharge your phone.

 - Contact by text message rather voicemail.
 It is also worth remembering that even though your leave a short voice message, you will be billed by the minute.

-- When phoning the UK from Spain, remember to dial the international code for the UK: 00 44 then take off the first 0 of the UK number.
+- When phoning abroad from Spain, remember to dial 00 plus the international code for the country eg UK 44 then take off the first 0 of the national number.

-If you are lucky enough to have your own home in the sun or otherwise visit Andalucia frequently, then you could either buy a Spanish mobile phone or a pre-paid SIM card for when you are in Spain.
+If you visit Andalucia frequently, then you could buy a Spanish mobile phone and a 'prepago' pre-paid SIM card for when you are in Spain.
 On a Spanish SIM card, you will be tied to that particular local national network.
-Calling abroad (to UK) is still fairly expensive, but you are no longer charged for incoming calls as with roaming.
+Calling abroad is still fairly expensive, but you are no longer charged for incoming calls as with non EU roaming.

 Advantages of the SIM card

-- If you later decide not to buy a home here, you can use up the SIM card credit and you have lost nothing.
+- If you later decide not to continue with the card you can use up the SIM card's credit and you have lost nothing.

-- Later, if you decide to buy your dream home and spend more time here, you can transfer the number from the SIM card to a new Spanish mobile phone and continue to use the same number that you have already been giving out.
+- Later, if you decide to upgrade to a contract, you can transfer the number from the SIM card to a contract with the same or different operator.
+Keeping the same number is useful if you have already giving out the number to mainy contacts.